 State of Knowledge: Women and Rivers in the Mekong Region (2020)

 The State of Knowledge: Women and Rivers in the Mekong Region highlights women’s contributions—both actual and potential—to better governance, social, and environmental outcomes for rivers in the Mekong region.
 The report spotlights women’s achievements in water decision-making and river governance, but also the major barriers to their leadership and “visible” participation.

 A gender guide for organizations campaigning on dams and for rivers (2020)

 Transforming Power, a gender guide for organizations campaigning on dams and for rivers was created as a tool to help CSOs, NGOs and grassroots community organizations strengthen their gender practice and encourage campaigning in ways that are gender-responsive in the interests of both women and men.

-Holding the Dam Industry Accountable
+Holding the Dam Industry and Financiers Accountable